-OUM accepts transfer students from other medical schools as long as the student, and the medical school from which he or she is transferring, meet the requirements set forth by the World Federation of Medical Education.
+OUM accepts transfer students from other medical schools as long as the student and the medical school from which he or she is transferring meet the requirements set forth by the World Federation of Medical Education.
 Successful applicants must have remained in good standing, with grade results of 75 percent or higher, throughout continuous enrollment at a single medical school.
 Credits from multiple medical schools will not be accepted.
-Applicants who wish to transfer to OUM prior to completing preclinical coursework will be required to pass an OUM exam in the subjects taken at their previous school.
+Applicants who wish to transfer to OUM prior to completing pre-clinical coursework will be required to pass an OUM exam in the subjects taken at their previous school.

 Transfer Medical School Requirements:

-- Listed in the International Medical Education Directory by the Foundation for the Advancement of International Medical Education and Research;
+Listed in the International Medical Education Directory by FAIMER;

 Transfer Applicant Requirements:

 To be accepted by ECFMG, a student’s courses transferred for credit must be for courses taken at one medical school within seven years of the projected date of graduation from OUM.